Why Offrly publishes accuracy in the open

 Can the headline figure get worse?

 Yes.
-As more pairs are curated, the headline figure can move in either direction.
-We commit to publishing the current curated set; we don't cherry-pick to keep the number flattering.
-The page recomputes on every load.
+As fresh HMLR data lands and new quarterly snapshots resolve, the headline figure can move in either direction.
+We don't cherry-pick to keep the number flattering — the page recomputes on every load over every snapshot.

 What about rentals?